Shapes That Go Together

-"Shapes That Go Together" is a song by Norwegian band A-ha and the official song of the Paralympics '94, which were held at Lillehammer, Norway.
+"Shapes That Go Together" is a song by Norwegian synth-pop band A-ha and the official song of the Paralympics '94, which were held at Lillehammer, Norway.
 It was written by Magne Furuholmen and Paul Waaktaar-Savoy, produced by Christopher Neil and arranged by A-ha and Kjetil Bjerkestrand.
 The song was released in February 1994, by Warner Bros., and reached number 27 on the UK Singles Chart, staying within the charts for three weeks.
 It also reached number 57 in Germany, number 28 in Poland and number 15 in Denmark.
 Barry Maguire directed the song's accompanying music video.
 The band performed "Shapes That Go Together" at the 1994 IRMA Awards in Dublin.

 Background

 The song didn't appear on an album until 10 years later, when it appeared on the Singles: 1984–2004 and The Definitive Singles Collection 1984–2004 greatest hits albums.
-The song, as well as its B-side "Cold As Stone", also appeared on the compilation album 25.
+The song, as well as its B-side "Cold as Stone", also appeared on the compilation album 25.
 The German-made disc is silver and green depicting the Paralympics emblem, while the A-ha logo and track listings are printed in white letters.
 It has sold 275,000 copies worldwide.

 The second 5-inch CD-single is a limited edition numbered CD.
 It comes in an album style case with a card insert.
 The front is in various shades of pinks and purples instead of greens and blues, but has the same cover design.
 It contains three four-and-a-half-inch photographic prints, one of each band member (taken from the "Dark Is the Night for All" music video).
 The spine is black with white titles.
 The CD is silver 'matte effect' with black titles and A-ha-logo.
 The back cover of the CD is black with white text and has the same group picture as on the back of the 7-inch.